Interested in trying Biolage Essentials products? Read on for a few of our expert-approved favorites.

 “Poor styling habits and techniques are the most damaging and distressing for hair,” Cutler explains.
 “Preventing damage and moisture loss is key!”

-Cutler is quick to note that not all brittle and dry hair is caused by mistakes you’re making.
-Some people have hair that’s naturally dry.
+Cutler is quick to note that not all brittle and dry hair is caused by mistakes you’re making—some people just have naturally dry hair.
 If that’s the case, a regular deep conditioning treatment can make all the difference in the softness of your strands.

 “Dryness is the result of a lack of moisture in the hair,” he says.
-“A deep conditioning treatment like Redken’s All Soft Mega Mask, is key to both treating and helping to improve the look of dry hair.
+“A deep conditioning formula like Redken’s All Soft Mega Mask is key to both treating and helping to improve the look of dry hair.
 I recommend using once a week.”

-If you need more than just a mask, Cutler recommends All Soft Mega Hydramelt.
-The product is a a moisturizing lotion leaves hair moisturized but not weighted down.
+If you need more than just a mask, Cutler recommends All Soft Mega Hydramelt, a moisturizing lotion leaves hair moisturized but not weighed down.
 The lightweight formula provides increased softness, manageability, control and shine.